DanielSioldea/Duelling-Double-Deep-Q-Learning-for-Traffic-Light-Signal-Optimization/README.md

 Go to https://www.openstreetmap.org/ and select the region you want to use.<br>
 Export as osm file, rename to whatever you want<br>
 In folder with osm map, click the folder path and type 'cmd".
 Press enter.<br>
-Enter the command: ```netconvert --osm-files osmFile.osm --output-file networkFileName.net.xml --geometry.remove --roundabouts.guess --ramps.guess --junctions.join --tls.guess-signals --tls.remove-simple --tls.join```
+Enter the command: <br> ```netconvert --osm-files osmFile.osm --output-file networkFileName.net.xml --geometry.remove --roundabouts.guess --ramps.guess --junctions.join --tls.guess-signals --tls.remove-simple --tls.join```

 # Creating a network file in Netedit
 Open Netedit software by pressing windows key and typing 'Netedit'.<br>